 - Make a wish list

 Making a wish list is the best way to get dreaming for your renovation.
 This can be especially helpful for those of you who don’t really know what you want from a renovation.
-Take a walk through your home or flat, and start taking some general notes about what you like and dislike about the room.
+Take a walk through your home or flat, and start taking some general notes about what you like and dislike about each room.

 In your lounge, think about the way the space fits your lifestyle.
 Do you spend much time in it?
 Is it where you like to gather in the evening as a family?
 If so, you might want to think about adding double glazing windows to keep the room cozy and warm in the winter.